brandur/sorg/content/drafts/rust-web.md

 loop library that's the cornerstone of Rust's concurrency story [1].
-When starting an HTTP server, `actix-web` spawns a number of workers equal to the number of logical cores on the server, each in their own thread, and each with their own `tokio` reactor.
+When starting an HTTP server, `actix-web` spawns a number of workers equal to the number of logical cores on the server, each in its own thread, and each with its own `tokio` reactor.

 HTTP handlers can be written in a variety of ways.
 We might write one that returns content synchronously: